Blog/Testimonials·7 min read

 Testimonial email with guiding questions example

-Using a guided review form helps customers know what to write and makes the feedback more useful.
+Guided questions help customers know what to write and make the resulting feedback more useful for future buyers.

 Hi [First Name],

 Thank you for using [Product/Service].
 Your experience matters to us, and we’d love to hear about it.
-Would you mind giving us a brief testimonial about your interaction with us?
+Would you mind giving us a brief testimonial?

-To make it easy, here are a few quick questions you can answer:
+To make it easy, here are a few quick questions:

 • What problem were you trying to solve?